MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-update-delete-extract.md

 ### Update behavior

-1. Updating the app will allow the installer of the template app to [Update a template app](service-template-apps-install-distribute.md#update-a-template-app) the already installed workspace without losing the connection configuration.
+1. Updating the app will allow the installer of the template app to [Update a template app](service-template-apps-install-distribute.md#update-a-template-app) in the already installed workspace without losing the connection configuration.
 1. See installer [overwrite behavior](service-template-apps-install-distribute.md#overwrite-behavior) to learn how changes in the dataset affect the installed template app.
 1. When updating (overwriting) a template app, it first reverts back to sample data and will automatically reconnect with user's configuration (parameters & authentication).
-Until refresh is complete, the reports, dashboards, and org app will present the sample data banner until refresh is complete.
+Until refresh is complete, the reports, dashboards, and org app will present the sample data banner.
 1. If you added a new query parameter to the updated dataset that requires users input - you must check the *required* check box.
 This will prompt the installer with the connection string after updating the app.
  ![required parameters](media/service-template-apps-update-extract-delete/power-bi-template-app-upload-dataset4.png)